malisper/HNCL/README.txt

 get a better understanding of how HN works, as well as web development in general.
 The second is similar to the reason I created Clamp.
 To provide a version of HN written in a non-toy language.

+Be careful if you try to use this with another package because the variable *print-case* is set to :downcase so that the html is printed correctly.